Scraynor/academic-kickstart/content/authors/admin/_index.md

 about:
+- Here is my paper on [Brauer categories and circuit algebras](files/COWebV1.pdf).
+(There are still a couple of references missing, and it's being read again for typos.)
-- Here is the most up-to-date version of my paper on a [distributive law for modular operads](files/MO210412.pdf) (CSMs).
+- Here is the most up-to-date version of my paper on a [distributive law for modular operads](files/MO210412.pdf) (CSMs) to appear in Advances in Mathematics.

   #-- courses:
   #- course: PhD in Artificial Intelligence